caltechlibrary/commonpy/README.md

 | `datadir_path(module_name)` | Returns the path to the `/data` subdirectory of the module |

-### `network_utils`
+### Network utilities

-This module provides several functions that are useful when performing network operations.
+The `network_utils` module provides several functions that are useful when performing network operations.

 | Function           | Purpose |
 |--------------------|---------|